 LATEST ADDITIONS TO BRICK HOUSE

-May 2017 – We love the Working jib and staysail that we had made by Mack Sails after our dismasting 6+ years ago.
+August 2017 – We love the Working jib and staysail that we had made by Mack Sails after our dismasting 6+ years ago.
 We will be departing next year across the Indian Ocean, and have some serious challenges for our sails coming up.
 The first half of the ocean could be a motor if we don’t have lots of sail to put up, and the second half will be windier than we have seen in a few years.
 We need a very versatile and strong sail for this part of our circumnavigation.
 After pondering some sails made here in SE Asia, and looking at some lofts, we are buying American.
-We are ordering from Mack Sails again, halfway around the world in Stuart Florida for another great sail, this time a 125% Genoa with foam luff, and their typical mitre cut, built like bullet, offshore sails.
+We have purchased from Mack Sails again, halfway around the world in Stuart Florida for another great sail, this time a 130% Genoa with foam luff, and their typical mitre cut, built like bullet, offshore sails.
 We received it today, and after some maintenance to the Profurl Extrusions, we will see how they fit!
 UPDATE: Sail fits perfect!!
 Beautiful workmanship!
 This sail just EXUDES quality from head to foot to tack!

 May 2016 – Raymarine eS Series MultiFunction Navigation.
 When we got our new radar, we needed a new screen to see it all on of course!
 Raymarine was generous with their discounts and we got the latest model of their Multifunction Display, the eS128 model.
 Our new screen is 12 inches – much better for our aging eyes than our old 8 inch C80!
 And wow- technology has come so far in 10 years!!
 The feature rich Lighthouse II software runs really fast on it, and the “Hybrid Touch” makes it possible to both touch the screen like you would a smartphone, and/OR use the old rotary knobs and push buttons to get around, whichever you prefer.
 With a choice of Navionics+ charts ( our first choice), C-Map, and Lighthouse charts, we aren’t limited to just one chart brand any more…Our old AIS is displayed, as well as data from our Raymarine wireless instruments.
 Installation was so simple – there are now separate plugs for everything – so no Multiplexors, or messing with NMEA 0183data communications.
 We even have the MFD talking to our smartphone and controlling our autopilot.
 There is an update coming out soon so that we can even see GRIB (weather) files on the screen too, whenever we may have a wifi connection!
 The built in wifi allows us to apply software updates right from the unit, as well as use the Voyage Planner software to upload our old routes and waypoints (tracks soon) from our old chartplotter and various applications/files on our PC, wirelessly.
 Life is just getting way too easy!
 In love with this new display!!!